Emergency Cancellation & Closing Policy

 At times, emergencies such as severe weather, fires, power failures or earthquakes can disrupt the normal business operations of the College, and even result in the closure of part or all of the College.
-The authority to cancel all regularly scheduled classes or close the College rests with the President and Provost of the College.
+The authority to cancel all regularly scheduled classes or close the College rests with the President and the Vice President for Academic Affairs of the College.

 If circumstances require the cancellation of all classes or closing of campus, the College will use multiple communication tools, as available, to notify students, faculty and staff.
 These tools include: